 Postgraduate study can be a big financial commitment but can bring you great benefits in return.
 To get the most out of pursuing postgraduate study it’s important to find out how you can fund further study and what financial options are available to you.
 A Commonwealth Supported Place (CSP) is just one way to make your ambition of further study more affordable than you may think.

-A Commonwealth Supported Place is a place in a degree subsidised by the Australian Government.
+A Commonwealth Supported Place is a spot at a university or higher education provider that's subsidised by the Australian Government.
 If you studied an undergraduate degree as a domestic student, chances are that you had one of these places.
 Although less common for postgraduate degrees, they’re just one of many assistance schemes offered to help you on your way to further study.

 You’re eligible if you:

 Students who receive a CSP don’t pay full course fees.
 Rather, the Australian Government pays one part and you pay the smaller ‘student contribution’ fee.
 This can make postgraduate study more affordable.
 If you choose to defer the remaining part through HECS-HELP, you may not have any upfront course fees.

 CSPs are highly competitive as there are limited places available.
 You won’t need to submit a separate application as all domestic applicants will be considered when applying for a CSP available degree through Apply Online.
 If you’re applying through UAC, you will need to list both the CSP and full-fee degree codes to be considered.